jeff-matthews/scripts/README.md

 - **check-links.sh**: A bash script that builds a Jekyll based static site and validates the HTML (e.g., links, well-formed HTML).
 - **jekyll-gulp.js**: A typical Gulp file used to build a Jekyll static site.
 Includes HTML validation and minification.
 - **jekyll-rakefile.rb**: A typical Ruby makefile used to build a Jekyll static site.
 Includes HTML validation and minification.
+- **scrollspy.js**: Custom JS that uses jQuery to ensures h2 elements are formatted correctly so that the MaterializeCSS framework can display headings on a page and produce a scrollspy effect depending on scroll position.